tumarkin/edgar/README.md

 * _0.1.1.1_
     - Edgar's `download` subcommand updated due to changes to the SEC website.
-Previously only the index files were throttled, afftecting the `update` subcommand.
+Previously only the index files were throttled, affecting the `update` subcommand.
 Now, forms are throttled, necessitating that the user provide an email address as part of the user agent in HTML requests.
 This subcommand now requires an